nymea/nymea-plugins/tasmota/README.md

 ## Plugin properties
 When adding a Tasmota device it will add a new Gateway type device representing the Tasmota device itself.
 In addition to that a power switch device will appear which can be used to control the switches in the Tasmota device.
-Upon device setup, the user can optionally select the type of the connected hardware, (e.g. a light) which causes this plugin to create a light device in the system which also controls the switches inside the Tasmota device and nicely integrates with the nymea:ux for the given device type.
+Upon device setup, the user can optionally select the type of the connected hardware, (e.g. a light, roller shutter or blind) which causes this plugin to create an additional device in the system which also controls the switches inside the Tasmota device and nicely integrates with the nymea:ux for the given device type.